elasticio/example-component/README.md

 #### Configuration Fields

 * **Object Type** - (string, required): Object-type to delete.
 E.g `Users`.
-* **Lookup Criteria** - (object, required): A list of object parameters that can uniquely identify the object in the database.
+* **Lookup Criteria** - (dropdown, required): A list of object parameters that can uniquely identify the object in the database.

 #### Input Metadata